The musical notes have the letters, ABCDEFG. Between these letters are more notes, so we must add sharps or flats to name them.

 This scale has 3 flats (BEA flats).
 The Key for Eb uses the Order of Flats for finding the number of flats.
 Here is the Order of Flats:

 This order is a tool, to only count the number of flats, in a Major flat Key.
 To find the number of flats in the Key of Eb, we use the Root, Eb, as the second to last flat.

 Count up to that note in the Order of Flats: BE, then add the last flat to complete the number: BEA flats.
 So, 3 flats are in the Key of Eb Major, which has these scale notes:

-Notice these flats are not in the same order as the Order of Flats, because we are following the scale step pattern, WWHWWWH.
-This pattern makes the sound, but use the Order of Flats (BEADGCF) as a counting tool to find only the number of flats, not to determine the sound of the scale.
+Notice these flats are not in the same sequence as the Order of Flats, because we are following the major scale step pattern, WWHWWWH.
+This pattern makes a sound, but use the Order of Flats as a counting tool only to find the number of flats.

 The flats are the sharps' order backwards, or reversed.